The Clarive plugin system is the official way of extending the product. Every official entry point into the product should be available to plugins.

 plugin/modules- modules that can be required on demand by the Clarive JS DSL with the function

-plugin/init- code executed at startup, that can load CI classes or register menus, actions and other structural code
+plugin/init- code executed at startup, that can load Resource classes or register menus, actions and other structural code

 plugin/forms- Web JS forms that can be used in the interface